DMSS Research was established in 2006 by Di McNeish and Sara Scott.

 Prior to establishing DMSS Sara was Principal Research Officer at Barnardo's, where she helped develop an organisation-wide outcomes framework and led a three-year research programme on sexual exploitation.
 She was a contributing author to The Evidence Guide: Using Research and Evaluation in Social Care and Allied Professions, a training manual.
 An experienced trainer, Sara developed the ground-breaking Gender Training Initiative on behalf of the Department of Health (University of Liverpool, 2001).

-In 2011-12 Sara spent a year on secondment to the National Centre for Social Research, heading up their Children and Young People’s Team.
-Since returning to DMSS her work has included leading a Department of Health funded research project on responding effectively to the long term consequences of violence and abuse, which combines many of her areas of expertise and a series of studies concerned with gender, abuse and mental health as well as leading a number of evaluations of child sexual exploitation projects.
+Sara’s experience includes a year on secondment to the National Centre for Social Research, heading up their Children and Young People’s Team.
+As part of DMSS her work has included leading a Department of Health funded research project on responding effectively to the long term consequences of violence and abuse, which combines many of her areas of expertise and a series of studies concerned with gender, abuse and mental health as well as leading a number of evaluations of child sexual exploitation projects.

 Anna is an anthropologist by background, with considerable experience of research with children and families.
 She brings to the team specific skills in observational methods, as well as a wide range of both qualitative and quantitative research expertise.